top of page

-Topics: Valuation of autism treatment practices, Valuation of pediatric therapy practices, EBITDA multiples of autism treatment practices, EBITDA multiples of pediatric therapy practices.
+Topics: Valuation of ABA autism treatment practices, Valuation of pediatric therapy practices, EBITDA multiples of autism treatment practices, EBITDA multiples of pediatric therapy practices.

 In this article, a pediatric therapy business is meant to be a professional practice that provides treatment for a number of children diagnoses such as autism spectrum disorders, developmental delays, prematurity, Down Syndrome, sensory processing disorders, cerebral palsy, language delays/articulation delays among others.
 These practices provide services such as Applied Behavior Analysis – ABA, occupational therapy (OT), speech therapy (ST), and physical therapy (PT).